Jack O'Donoghue

-Jack O'Donoghue (born 8 February 1994) is an Irish rugby union player for Munster in the United Rugby Championship and European Rugby Champions Cup.
-He plays primarily as a number 8, but has also played as a flanker and represents UL Bohemians in the All-Ireland League.
-O'Donoghue is the first Waterford player to represent Munster since Ben Cronin in 1998.
+Jack O'Donoghue (born 8 February 1994) is an Irish rugby union player who plays as a flanker or number eight for United Rugby Championship club Munster.

 Early career

 Born in Waterford, O'Donoghue captained Waterpark to a Munster Under-17 title in 2011, a second title at that grade, having also won the All-Ireland title the previous year.
 He played for the Munster Under-18 Clubs team in the 2010–11 and 2011–12 seasons, captaining the side in the latter season.
 O'Donoghue also captained the Ireland Under-18 Clubs team in their games against France and England in April 2012.

 Munster

 O'Donoghue made his debut for Munster on 19 September 2014, coming on as a replacement against Zebre in the United Rugby Championship.
 He signed a three-year contract with Munster in January 2015.
 O'Donoghue made his first start for Munster against Cardiff Blues on 14 February 2015, also scoring his first try for Munster in the 33–16 win.
 He scored a try in the 25–25 draw with Scarlets on 21 February 2015.
 O'Donoghue also scored a try in the 22–10 win against Glasgow Warriors on 28 February 2015.
 He won the 2015 John McCarthy Award for Academy Player of the Year Award in April 2015.
 O'Donoghue came off the bench during the 2015 Pro12 Grand Final on 30 May 2015.

 O'Donoghue started at openside flanker for Munster against Benetton on 5 September 2015.
 He made his European Rugby Champions Cup debut on 14 November 2015, starting the opening 2015–16 pool game against Benetton.
 On 16 March 2017, it was announced that O'Donoghue had signed a two-year contract extension with Munster.
 O'Donoghue captained Munster for the first time on 17 February 2018, doing so in the 2017–18 Pro14 fixture against Cardiff Blues and becoming the first Waterford player to captain the province in the professional era.